mupetmower/LabelInsightBECodeTest/README.md

 ## Prerequisits
 - Java 1.8+
-- Make sure you Java Home is 1.8, or you IDE uses 1.8 for this project, or that you use Java 8 to build this as a jar and run with
+- Make sure your Java Home is 1.8, or you IDE uses 1.8 to compile and run this project, or that you use Java 8 to build this as a jar and run with using javac, etc.

 ## How to Run
 This can run from either an IDE or built and then ran from the command line.